 #5.
 The best art direction you can offer is conceptual rather than literal.

-For example, Mid-Century Modern meets a touch of Hollywood Glam or Crate & Barrel meets a beachy, coastal feeling — rather than giving them literal direction, such as, “I always imagined my graphics would be: an illustration of a woman in a long evening gown, leaning against a lamp post, smoking a cigarette, and my name would be spelled out in the smoke.”
+For example, mid-century modern meets a touch of Hollywood glam, or Crate & Barrel meets a beachy, coastal feeling — rather than giving them literal direction, such as, “I always imagined my graphics would be an illustration of a woman in a long evening gown, leaning against a lamp post, smoking a cigarette, and my name would be spelled out in smoke.”

-Believe it or not, I’ve had no less than four people come up with that precise image over the years.
-I’ve yet to see this art direction meet the voice talent’s expectations as they had hoped because it was so specific — and frankly didn’t communicate who the talent was style or type-wise either.
-Each time, even when the illustration (it’s NOT a brand identity) was well crafted, it typically looked like a hooker on a corner on a cold night.
+First of all, that would require an illustration rather than a graphic logo that forwards your name.
+Second, believe it or not, I’ve had no less than four people come up with that specific idea over the years.
+I’ve yet to see this art direction meet the voice talent’s expectations as they had hoped because it was so specific — and frankly, it didn’t communicate who the talent was style or type-wise either.
+Each time, even when the illustration was well crafted.
+It typically looked like a hooker on a corner on a cold night.
 Not quite the branding result any of the talent had initially intended when they offered this art direction.

-The take-away from all this: How you hope to be seen and who you honestly are often two very different things.
-Creating your graphics prior to developing your product (namely: YOU and your voiceover demos) will result in promoting a look that’s likely to be missing key ingredients that had yet to be determined.
+The takeaway from all this is: How you hope to be seen and ‘who you are’ are often two very different things.
+Creating your graphics prior to developing your product (namely developing your strengths as a voiceover and producing your voiceover demos) will result in promoting a look that’s likely to be missing key ingredients that had yet to be determined.
 So, avoid creating your graphics PRIOR to training and producing your demo tracks.

-In short, ‘branding’ is what your marketing says about you, including your voiceover demos.
-It’s quite literally the act of establishing your identity and ultimately what you’re known for professionally.
-Marketing is the promotion of that brand identity.
-Until your voiceover immediately comes to mind for your target audience, your logo is your brand identity, your voiceover only web site featuring your logo advances your brand in a visually memorable way.
+In short, “branding” is what your marketing says about you, including your voiceover demos.
+It’s quite literally the act of establishing your identity and ultimately what you’re professionally known for.
+Marketing is the promotion of your branding through your brand identity.
+Until your voiceover immediately comes to mind for your target audience, your logo is your brand identity, and your voiceover-only webpage featuring your logo advances your brand in a visually memorable way.